GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/cross-origin-isolation/index.md

 [Cross-origin isolation][web-coi-guide] enables a web page to use powerful features such as [`SharedArrayBuffer`][mdn-sharedarraybuffer].
-An extension can opt into cross-origin isolation by specifying the appropriate values for the [`cross_origin_embedder_policy`][doc-coep] and [`cross_origin_opener_policy`][doc-coop] manifest members.
+An extension can opt into cross-origin isolation by specifying the appropriate values for the [`cross_origin_embedder_policy`][doc-coep] and [`cross_origin_opener_policy`][doc-coop] manifest keys.
 For example, a manifest like the one below will opt the extension's origin into cross-origin isolation.

 ```json
 {